McRadane/mcr-autocrafting/README.md

 Now in version r1.1 the system checks in which type of container the item frame is placed so I can change the initial number of empty slots from 27 to whatever number it needs.

 # Crafting recipes:
-An image is worth 1000 words and this page is worth a lot of images (you still cannot craft any firework stars, most of the firework rockets or duplicate a banner) ![craftinginfo] (https://www.minecraftcrafting.info)
+An image is worth 1000 words and this page is worth a lot of images (you still cannot craft any firework stars, most of the firework rockets or duplicate a banner) [craftinginfo](https://www.minecraftcrafting.info)

-If you still prefer the words: ![crafting recipes] (https://pastebin.com/pbqrBm0n)
+If you still prefer the words: [crafting recipes](https://pastebin.com/pbqrBm0n)

 # Building:
 If for some reason you don't trust me you can clone my proyect or download the source code both of which are already zipped.